Fish Tank (film): Distribution

 The film had its world premiere at the Cannes Film Festival on 14 May 2009.
 Curzon Artificial Eye and IFC Films acquired United Kingdom and United States distribution rights to the film respectively.
 The film went onto screen at the Edinburgh International Film Festival, Karlovy Vary Film Festival, Telluride Film Festival, and the Toronto International Film Festival.
 The film was released in the United Kingdom on 11 September 2009.
 It was then released in the United States on 15 January 2010.

-Critical reception

-Rotten Tomatoes reports that 91% of critics reviewed the film positively, based on a sample of 143 reviews, with an average rating of 7.6 out of 10.
-The consensus states "Cannes Jury Prize-winner Fish Tank is gritty British realism at its very best, with flawless performances from newcomer Kate Jarvis, and Michael Fassbender."
-The New Yorkers David Denby writes, "Fish Tank may begin as a patch of lower-class chaos, but it turns into a commanding, emotionally satisfying movie, comparable to such youth-in-trouble classics as The 400 Blows".